g2git/W5-Blogger/README.md

 -Added category and name filter.
 Content is changed without page reload.

-- For reader comment is added without page reload.
+-For reader comment is added without page reload.
 Reader must reload for a second post.